List of Various Excel Errors

 MS Excel is popular for only its most useful feature of automatic calculation, which we achieve by applying various functions and formulas.
 But while applying formulas in excel cell, we get various types of errors.

-We have various functions to deal with this excel formula errors.
+We have various functions to deal with this errors, which are –

 - IFERROR Function